 MS in Enterprise Risk Management

-The Master of Science in Enterprise Risk Management (MSERM) program integrates cutting-edge intellectual content from the academic world with sophisticated management practices of leading global corporations.
+The Master of Science (MS) in Enterprise Risk Management program integrates cutting-edge intellectual content from the academic world with sophisticated management practices of leading global corporations.

-The imperative of the 21st-century business environment, Enterprise Risk Management is a holistic management construct for identifying potential threats, risks, and vulnerabilities in an organization and its business enterprise.
-It concerns ongoing, never-ending strategies to evaluate and mitigate potential disruptions, and encompasses resiliency planning, prevention, crisis management, business continuity management, and recovery.
+The imperative of the 21st-century business environment, enterprise risk management is a holistic management construct for identifying potential threats, risks, and vulnerabilities in an organization and its business enterprise.
+It concerns ongoing, never-ending strategies to evaluate and mitigate potential disruptions, and encompasses resiliency planning, prevention, crisis management, business continuity management, and technology recovery.
 As such, the ability to contribute to ERM planning and execution is an important skill for many business leaders.

 All students must satisfy the degree core courses, specialization requirements, and electives as indicated.
 Waived courses from the core or specialization areas must be replaced by an elective course in order to meet the 40-credit-hour requirement.